Menu

 Nurture

 At Sundridge & Brasted we think it is important to put nurture at the heart of all we do, nurturing the children so they can shine and meet their full potential.
-We are in the process of completing the Nurture Schools Accreditation to ensure that nurture is firmly embedded throughout the school.
+We are delighted to have been awarded the Nurture UK Accreditation in July 2023, with many examples of excellent practice being cited in the assessment report.

 The Six Principles of Nurture at Sundridge & Brasted